Manage Messaging Transfer Confirmation

 }

-The following lists the two possible payload formats for Messaging Transfer Confirmation webhooks.
+There are two types of Messaging Transfer requests: Third party and Bandwidth.
 A third party generated request is one that originates from a carrier outside of Bandwidth.
 A Bandwidth generated request is one that originates from another Bandwidth account.
+The following lists the format for Messaging Transfer Confirmation webhooks.
+The format is the same for both types of requests.

 Approving or Denying Requests